 - The Tale of Peter Rabbit by Beatrix Potter: This tale is a must-have for every child’s home library.
 Youngsters will relate to the mischievous Peter, who disobeys his mother, sneaks into the garden, gets chased by Mr. McGregor, and almost gets caught.
 It opens the door for conversations about the importance of listening to one’s parents, following rules, and resisting temptation.

 - The Tale of Benjamin Bunny by Beatrix Potter: This is the delightful sequel to The Tale of Peter Rabbit.
 Peter, accompanied by his cousin Benjamin Bunny, returns to Mr. McGregor’s garden to retrieve his lost clothes.
 While Benjamin dawdles, the pair are captured by Mr. McGregor’s cat.
 Once again, young children connect with the relatable characters and their familiar predicaments.
 The story lays the groundwork for a critical discussion about being punished but receiving forgiveness.
 In the video below, children can listen to The Tale of Benjamin Bunny by Beatrix Potter.

-- The Velveteen Rabbit by Margery Williams: This gentle, beloved story is another one that belongs on every child's bookshelf.
+- The Velveteen Rabbit by Margery Williams: This gentle, beloved story is another one that belongs on every child’s bookshelf.
 A stuffed rabbit becomes real through the love of a boy.
-Most children connect with this sentimental tale, as they too have wondered if their stuffed animals have feelings.
-It gives parents and youngsters an opportunity to discuss issues about the power of love, imagination, and redemption.
+Most children connect with this sentimental tale, as they, too, have wondered if their stuffed animals have feelings.
+It allows parents and youngsters to discuss issues about the power of love, imagination, and redemption.